dtrckd/pymake/README.md

 fi
 ```

-If you want to enable the auto-completion open a new terminal or just run `source ~/.bashrc`.
+If you want to enable the auto-completion, open a new terminal or just run `source ~/.bashrc`.

 ## Documentation [](#5)